CatherineHenry/multiplex_network/README.md

 ![name](https://github.com/FloCiaglia/multiplex_network/blob/main/data/Evaluation_phase1.png)

+Note: if a number in the table is in a different color, it means that it differs from what we were expecting.

 *Phase 2*
 - Attach new word nodes to a network with small amount of initial words using preferential attachment.
 Compare the final result network with the one generated on the full vocabulary.